 The Group values an environment that encourages the free flow of information.
 To ensure that no critical information is withheld, the Group has set up a function to enable employees to report serious irregularities that come to their attention.

-If it is legally possible, reports and questions received through the whistleblower system are treated confidentially and passed on to Group Chief Auditor, the Group General Counsel and the Board of Directors' Audit Committee.
+If it is legally possible, reports and questions received through the whistleblower system are treated confidentially and passed on to Group Compliance and the Board of Directors' Audit Committee.
 The Group will protect employees who report irregularities and ensure that they are treated with the respect they deserve.
 The Group does not accept reprisals against such employees.

 Relations with external partners